Clio Settings: Connecting to QuickBooks

 - Find the trust liability header or parent account

 - Reclass all of those individual transactions sitting in the header into sub-ledger accounts.
-You most likely will have to create the sub-liability accounts as you go as you push them out of the header and into their own account.
+You will most likely have to create the sub-liability accounts as you push them out of the header and into their own account.

 That's it on the article on connecting and synchronizing Clio to QuickBooks.
 Once you have backed up the program and that password in place, you're ready to join the two software and let it do its thing.